 2. I understand that an early-to-bed and early-to-rise schedule means more restorative sleep for my kids.

 This is a big one for me.
 Learning about the sleep cycle and how the first spurt of night sleep is the deepest and most restorative sleep makes me want my kids to get this rest.
 During the first portion of the night, your body spends more time in a deep sleep.
 This is the restorative sleep portion of the sleep cycle.
 In the second part of the night, the body spends more time in REM sleep or light sleep.
 This is why babies and/or toddlers (and you) often wake more often in the second half of the night!
 Cool, right?!

 3. My relationship with my husband deserves it.

 Let me say that again.
 My relationship with my husband DESERVES it.
-Our life right now, and for the past seven years, has revolved around keeping little humans alive each day.
+For the past seven years, our life has revolved around keeping little humans alive each day.
 This is a big task and one that sometimes takes all of your energy.
-At the end of the day, getting a couple of hours together before going to bed allows us to stay connected.
+And getting a couple of hours together before going to bed allows us to stay connected.
 After all, it was just the two of us that started the journey of having a family.

 4. A good rest 90% of the time allows me to be flexible when needed!

 Having an early bedtime does not mean my kids never stay up late.
 We enjoy a good party a time or two, just like everyone else.
 When my kids are well-rested and not overtired, it is easier to push the boundaries when we want to.
 A well-rested baby/child can adapt to change and different situations better than a chronically overtired one.